dabeng/OrgChart/README.md

 ```

 #### getRelatedNodes($node, relation)
-This method returns you the nodes related to the specified node
+This method returns you the nodes related to the specified node.
 <table>
   <tr>
     <th>Name</th>